 On February 3, 2021, the Company announced the closing of a new undrawn \$125.0 million senior secured revolving credit facility through Truist Bank.
-The Amended Credit Agreement replaced the Successor Credit Agreement, which included an undrawn \$30.0 million revolving credit facility.
+The Amended Credit Agreement replaced the Company's prior senior secured credit facility, which included an undrawn \$30.0 million revolving credit facility.